quasarframework/quasar/docs/src/pages/vue-components/editor.md

 title: Editor (WYSIWYG)
 ---

-**QEditor** is a WYSIWYG (“what you see is what you get”) editor component that enables the user to write and even paste HTML.
+The QEditor component is a WYSIWYG (“what you see is what you get”) editor component that enables the user to write and even paste HTML.
 It uses the so-called Design Mode and the cross-browser `contentEditable` interface.
 Here are some go-to reference pages from the MDN webdocs with more detailed information about the underlying technology:

 - [Making content editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Editable_content)
 - [Design Mode](https://developer.mozilla.org/en-US/docs/Web/API/Document/designMode)